tbttin/notes/makes/gnu-make.md

     * A grouped target rule *must* include a recipe.

-      A grouped target may also appear in *independent* target rule definitions that do not have recipes.
+      - However, targets that are members of a grouped target may also appear in independent target rule definitions that do *not* have recipes.

-      If a grouped target appears in either an independent target rule or in another grouped target rule with a recipe, the latter recipe will replace the former recipe.
+      - If a grouped target appears in either an independent target rule or in another grouped target rule with a recipe, you will get a warning and the *latter* recipe will replace the former recipe.

-      The target will be removed from the previous group and appear only in the new group.
+        Additionally the target will be removed from the previous group and appear only in the new group.

-      If you would like a target to appear in multiple groups, then you must use the *double-colon grouped target* separator, `&::`.
+      - If you would like a target to appear in multiple groups, then you must use the *double-colon grouped target* separator, `&::`.

+        Grouped double-colon targets are each considered independently, and each grouped double-colon rule's recipe is executed at most once, if at least one of its multiple targets requires updating.

 ## Multiple Rules for One Target